-- 37.1 The Employer will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
+37.1 The Employer will satisfy its collective bargaining obligation before changing a matter that is a mandatory subject.
 The Employer will notify the Executive Director of the Union, with a copy to the appropriate bargaining unit representative, of these changes and the Union may request discussions about and/or negotiations on the impact of these changes on employee's working conditions.
 The Union will notify the Associate Director of Human Resources of any demands to bargain.
 The Union's request for bargaining should identify any known impacts to bargain.
 In the event the Union does not request discussions and/or negotiations within twenty-one (21) calendar days, the Employer may implement the changes without further discussions and/or negotiations.
 The timeframe for filing a demand to bargain will begin after the University has sent written notice to the Union.
+The parties will begin bargaining within thirty (30) calendar days of the receipt of the request to bargain, absent mutual agreement to delay the start of the bargaining process.

-There may be emergency or mandated conditions that are outside of the Employer's control requiring immediate implementation, in which case the Employer will notify the Union as soon as possible. - 37.2 The parties will agree to the location and time for the discussions and/or negotiations.
+There may be emergency or mandated conditions that are outside of the Employer's control requiring immediate implementation, in which case the Employer will notify the Union as soon as possible.

+37.2 The parties will agree to the location and time for the discussions and/or negotiations.
 Each party is responsible for choosing its own representatives for these activities.
 The Union will provide the Employer with the names of its employee representatives at least fourteen (14) calendar days in advance of the meeting date unless the meeting is scheduled sooner, in which case the Union will notify the Employer as soon as possible.